neilberkman/clippy/README.md

 - **Binary files** (images, PDFs, zips) → copies as file reference
 - Works with both file arguments and piped input

-### Automatic Cleanup
-- Scans for old temp files on startup
-- Checks if temp files are still in clipboard
-- Removes temp files that are no longer needed
-- Runs in background while main operation proceeds

 ### Silent by Default
 - No output unless `--verbose` flag is used
 - Perfect for scripts and automation
 - Errors still shown on stderr

+### Automatic Cleanup
+- Temporary files created for piped binary data are managed automatically
+- Background process scans for orphaned temp files on each run
+- Checks if temp files are still referenced in clipboard before removal
+- Non-blocking - cleanup happens while main operation proceeds

 ## How It Works